A unifying framework for generalised Bayesian online learning in non-stationary environments: The framework

 \underline{\texttt{CPP}} (changepoint probability): $\auxv_t = \upsilon_t\in(0,1)$ represents the probability of a changepoint.
 This is a special case of \texttt{CPV} that tracks only the most recent changepoint probability; this choice was used in \cite{titsias2023kalman} for online continual learning.

 \underline{\texttt{ME}} (mixture of experts): $\auxv_{t} =\alpha_t \in \{1, \ldots, K\}$ represents one of $K$ experts.
 Each expert corresponds to either a choice of model or one of $K$ possible hyperparameters.
 This approach has been applied to filtering \citep{chaer1997mixturekf} and prequential forecasting \citep{liu2023bdemm, abeles2024adaptive}.
+This auxiliary variable facilitates the weighting of predictions made by models when one has a fixed number of competing models.

 \underline{\texttt{C}}: $\auxv_t = c$ represents a constant auxiliary variable, where $c$ is just a placeholder or dummy value.
-This is equivalent to not having an auxiliary variable, or alternatively, to having a single expert that encodes all available information; this choice recovers the stationary model in \eqref{eq:forecast-classic}.
+This is equivalent to not having an auxiliary variable, or alternatively, to having a single expert that encodes all available information.

 \paragraph{Space-time complexity} There is a tradeoff between the complexity that $\auxv$ is able to encode and the computation power needed to perform updates.
 Loosely speaking, this can be seen in the cardinality of the set of possible values of $\auxv$ through time.
 Let $\vPsi_t$ be the space of possible values for $\auxv_t$.
 Depending on the choice of $\auxv_t$, the cardinality of $\vPsi_t$ either stay constant or increase over time, i.e., $\vPsi_{t-1} \subseteq \vPsi_t$ for all $t=1,\ldots,T$.
 For instance, the possible values for \texttt{RL} increase by one at each timestep; the possible values of $\texttt{CPL}$ double at each timestep; finally, the possible values for $\texttt{ME}$ do not increase.
 Table \ref{tab:auxv-time-complexity} shows the space of values and cardinality that $\vPsi_t$ takes as a function of the choice of auxiliary variable.